-Before Klaris Law, Ed was Senior Vice President, Intellectual Property Assets & Rights, at Condé Nast for more than eight years, where he transformed print magazines, photos, and articles into vibrant digital archives, film and TV projects, international branded franchises, and licensed product lines that have produced millions in net profit.
-Ed conducted business in 28 countries worldwide and was responsible for vetting potential partners, negotiating joint venture and license agreements, and launching and overseeing diverse branded businesses.
-Ed also led business affairs for all 18 Condé Nast brands and the company’s entertainment division, including movie and TV deals, rights-in and rights-out agreements, and all contracts related to production, talent, partnerships, advertising, and joint marketing.
+Before Klaris Law, Ed was Senior Vice President, Intellectual Property Assets & Rights, at Condé Nast, where he transformed print magazines, photos, and articles into vibrant digital archives, film and TV projects, international branded franchises, and licensed product lines that have produced millions in net profit.
+Ed was responsible for vetting potential partners, negotiating joint venture and license agreements, and launching and overseeing diverse branded businesses.
+Ed also led business affairs for all 18 Condé Nast brands and the company’s entertainment division.

-Ed is currently an Adjunct Professor at Columbia Law School where he has taught a seminar on media law, commercial speech, privacy and intellectual property since 2005.
+Ed is currently an Adjunct Professor at Columbia Law School, where he has taught a seminar on media law, commercial speech, privacy and intellectual property since 2005.
 He is on the Communications Law committee at the New York City Bar and a member of the MLRC.
-He speaks at events around the country and periodically publishes articles.
 Ed is a former chair of the New York State Bar Committee on Communications Law, and was Chairman of the Board of Pilobolus Dance Theater for 13 years.